Geomagnetic pole: Definition

 As a first-order approximation, the Earth's magnetic field can be modeled as a simple dipole (like a bar magnet), tilted about 9.6° with respect to the Earth's rotation axis (which defines the Geographic North and Geographic South Poles) and centered at the Earth's center.
+This is known as the centered dipole model of the field.
 The North and South Geomagnetic Poles are the antipodal points where the axis of this theoretical dipole intersects the Earth's surface.
 Thus, unlike the actual magnetic poles, the geomagnetic poles always have an equal degree of latitude and supplementary degrees of longitude respectively (2017: Lat.
 80.5°N, 80.5°S; Long.
 72.8°W, 107.2°E).
 If the Earth's magnetic field were a perfect dipole, the field lines would be vertical to the surface at the Geomagnetic Poles, and they would align with the North and South magnetic poles, with the North Magnetic Pole at the south end of dipole.

-However, the approximation is imperfect, and so the Magnetic and Geomagnetic Poles lie some distance apart.
+As a better second-order approximation, the field can be modeled as a dipole somewhere other than the center of the Earth.
+This is known as the eccentric dipole model.
+Even this approximation is imperfect; the magnetic poles migrate a greater distance each year than the geomagnetic poles, and usually lie hundreds of kilometers apart.